 Policies: It is important for employers to have some basic workplace policies and procedures in place.

 Employers must give employees a copy of any applicable dismissal procedure within 28 days of starting work.
 A statutory code of practice gives general guidelines for preparing and applying disciplinary and grievance procedures.
-Failing to follow these guidelines could be held against an employer if an employee disputes his or her dismissal.
+Failing to follow these guidelines could be held against an employer if an employee disputes their dismissal.

 A bullying and harassment policy is also recommended (and this should be separate from the grievance procedure).
-The Equality Tribunal, Health and Safety Authority and Labour Relations Commission have each published a code of practice giving guidance on how these issues should be dealt with in the workplace.
+The Workplace Relations Commission and Health and Safety Authority published a joint code of practice giving guidance on bullying in the workplace, while the Irish Human Rights and Equality Commission published a code of practice giving guidance on harassment and sexual harassment in the workplace.